top of page

 -

-Is there an appeal process to the competition results?Results as determined by majority vote of the judges is final.
-There is no appeal processes.
+Is there an appeal process to the competition results?The results from the judges are final.
+There is no appeal process.

 -

-Who can participate?Energy mentors encourages broad participation so have the following guidelines: · Teams may form ad hoc and need not be officially sponsored by a university, club or organization thought it is welcome if teams are so sponsored. · Each team should have a team name and indicate their location, such as their university. · Teams can decide on the number of teammates themselves. · Team members may include undergraduate students, graduate students, and persons who are not degree candidates. · Teams may draw on the knowledge and advice from any resources they wish.
+Who can participate?Energy mentors encourages broad participation so have the following guidelines: Teams may form ad hoc and need not be officially sponsored by a university, club or organization though it is welcome if teams are so sponsored.
+Each team should have a team name and indicate their location, such as their university.
+Teams can decide on the number of teammates themselves.
+Team members may include undergraduate students, graduate students, and persons who are not degree candidates.
+Teams may draw on the knowledge and advice from any resources they wish.
 However, faculty and working professionals should not contribute to directly producing results and deliverables.

 -